AllskyTeam/allsky/README.md

 			* **Mean Threshold** (RPi only).
 This specifies how close the actual mean brightness must be to the **Mean Target**.
 For example, if **Mean Target** is 0.5 and **Mean Threshold** is 0.1, the actual mean can vary between 0.4 and 0.6 (0.5 +/- 0.1).
 			* The **Focus Metric** setting is now available for ZWO cameras.
 Higher numbers indicate better focus.
 Use only when conditions are NOT changing.
 			* **Require WebUI Login** specifies whether or not the WebUI should require you to login.
 Only set this to "No" if your Pi is on a local network and you trust everyone on the network.  **Do NOT disable it if your Pi is accessible via the Internet!**
-			* **Configuration File** specifies a configuration file containing command-line options that's passed to the capture_* programs.
 		* **NOTE**: the following settings moved from config.sh to the WebUI, and are "advanced" options so you'll need to click the "Show Advanced Options" button to see them:
 			* "DAYTIME_CAPTURE" from config.sh is now **Take Daytime Images** in the WebUI.
 			* "DAYTIME_SAVE" is **Save Daytime Images**.